vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Kāli who was once brown or tawny and not fair ).
 Harikridāśayana or Harikridayana-on K. or Vai.
 12th; tithi

-vrata; Hari deity; place in a copper vessel filled with honey a golden image of Nýsimha with four arms, with rubies for arms, coral for nails and other precious stones on the chest, ears, eyes and head, and fill the vessel with water; worship and jāgara; the performer has no danger in a forest or battle, secures wealth and long life; KKV 392-393, HV II.
+vrata; Hari deity; place in a copper vessel filled with honey a golden image of Nýsiṁha with four arms, with rubies for arms, coral for nails and other precious stones on the chest, ears, eyes and head, and fill the vessel with water; worship and jāgara; the performer has no danger in a forest or battle, secures wealth and long life; KKV 392-393, HV II.

-376-377 (from Nrsimhapurāṇa).
+376-377 (from Nrsiṁhapurāṇa).
 Haritālikācrata—Vide above pp. 144-45.
 Harinakta—see NS 21.
 Haritithi—is 12th, aco. to Sm K. 29.
 Hariprabodhotsara-celebrating the supposed awakening of

 Viṣṇu in K. Vide pp. 109-111 above.
 Harirāsara-The day of Hari.
 There is a divergence of views